-The other issue preventing home-brew construction is the lack of real COM/serial ports – The RTS pin can be switched “high” (+v) by your datamode software when it wants to transmit, and this in turn would switch a transistor or opto-coupler allowing the PTT line to connect to ground.
-As most computers are USB, you will either need to buy a ready-made USB interface or build the following interface and add a USB/Serial converter (these are readily available on Amazon) for about £5-15.
+One of the issues preventing homebrew construction is the lack of a real COM/serial port – The RTS pin can be switched “high” (+v) by your datamode software when it wants to transmit, and this in turn would switch a transistor or opto-coupler allowing the PTT line to connect to ground.
+With USB commonplace, USB, you will either need to buy a ready-made USB interface or build the following interface and add a USB/Serial converter for about £5-15.

-Some radios, such as the FT-450D, FT-857D, FT-897D, FT-950 all offer a “Digi-VOX” mode allowing the radio to be keyed upon detecting audio coming into the data socket.
+Some radios, such as the FT-450D, FT-857D, FT-897D, FT-950, TS-590SG offer a “Digi-VOX” mode allowing the radio to be keyed upon detecting audio coming into the data socket.
 This makes the PTT interface somewhat easier – As simple as a 6pin mini-DIN to 2x 3.5mm plugs to your soundcard.
 Some people completely omit the isolation transformers – YMMV.

-As of December 2015, I’m using a newly-built interface.
-Using a simple white ABS box from CPC and some 4-core+screen cable, it houses a pair of audio isolation transformers and 3 4N35 opto-couplers which fully isolate the radio from the computer.
+The unit pictured here was built in December 2015 for use with an FT-950.
+Using a simple white ABS box from CPC and some 4-core+screen cable, it housed a pair of audio isolation transformers and 3 4N35 opto-couplers which fully isolated the radio from the computer.